gevuong/Developer-Projects/ScoreboardApp/NOTES.md

 * When React renders code to real DOM, it translates virtual DOM elements into real DOM elements on the page.

 * React is performant because it keeps virtual DOM representation from last time component was rendered.
 Then when it wants to re-render, compares the two virtual DOMs, previous and current, and figures out minimal changes needed to update the real DOM tree.

+* Wrap JSX expression in curly braces to change to plain old JS.
+It has to be an JS expression wrapped in curly braces.
+An expression is something that returns a value.

 ### Steps to setup React:
 1. npm init -y (the directory name needs to not have spaces)